gatsbyjs/homepage-starters/plugins/kontent-ai-plugin/docs/custom-sections.md

-1. First, update your content type in Kontent project
+1. First, update your content type in Kontent.ai project

    1. In `Content model` section create a new content type and name it "Homepage Banner."